Who We Are arrow

 Commonwealth Unmet Need Psychosocial Gap Analysis

-Health Policy Analysis has been selected as the primary supplier to lead the analysis, with assistance from the University of Queensland on aspects relating to the National Mental Health Service Planning Framework.
-MHCC CEO Dr Evelyne Tadros has met with HPA and will be involved in a number of workshops during 2023.
-Through Community Mental Health Australia and Mental Health Australia, MHCC will continue to engage in advocacy opportunities.
-We are also looking to other National Peaks MIFA and APA to consolidate our voice.
+Health Policy Analysis was selected as the primary supplier to lead the analysis, with assistance from the University of Queensland on aspects relating to the National Mental Health Service Planning Framework.
+MHCC CEO Dr Evelyne Tadros met with Health Policy Analysis and was involved in a number of workshops during 2023.

 View the Psychosocial Project Group website